Setting up signatures

 • Click the link to confirm.

-• The original user should then refresh Gmail.
+• On the first account, you should then refresh Gmail.

-• In the message, click the "From" line.
+• In the compose or reply window, click the From line

 • Select the address to send from.